Janko Drašković: Final years

 Drašković devoted his final years to strengthening Croatian national awareness through institutions and by helping Gaj on several occasions.
 Drašković arranged for Gaj to meet Francis II in 1833, launch his newspaper Novine Horvatske in 1835, and introduced him to politicians at the 1836 diet in Pozsony, where Gaj could promote his ideas.
-Ferdinand I of Austria recognised Drašković's efforts were recognised; he awarded Drašković the Order of Saint Stephen of Hungary in 1836.
+Ferdinand I of Austria recognised Drašković's efforts; he awarded Drašković the Order of Saint Stephen of Hungary in 1836.
 In 1835 and 1836, Drašković published several poems in Danica ilirska.
 Like other poetry of the Croatian national revival, they glorify homeland, freedom, and wine while condemning traitors.
 In 1838, Drašković published Ein Wort an Illyriens hochherzige Töchter, a manifesto aimed at curbing the spread of Germanisation among women of Croatian nobility and attracting them to the Illyrian movement.
 In the same year, three Illyrian reading rooms (Ilirska čitaonica) were founded – largely due to Drašković's efforts – in Varaždin, Karlovac, and Zagreb.
 The Illyrian reading room in Zagreb helped speed up cultural and overall development.
 In 1841, the first political parties in Croatia were established, including the Illyrian Party (later renamed People's Party (Narodna stranka)) which based its programme on the Dissertation.
 Drašković led the People's Party until 1848 and chaired the sitting of the Sabor, which appointed Josip Jelačić Ban of Croatia.

 In 1842, Matica ilirska (later renamed Matica hrvatska), which was tasked with development of Croatian language, was established as a special branch of the Illyrian reading rooms.
 In his speech at the founding of Matica ilirska, Drašković stated its main purpose was the spreading of science and literacy in the national language, providing youth opportunities for education.
 He said this mostly meant the publication of good books at affordable prices.
 Drašković added Matica ilirska should translate useful books published abroad and publish such books.
 He added the objective should be the improvement of trade and agriculture to ensure appropriate food supply and income for the nation.
 Drašković served as the first president of Matica hrvatska until 1851.
 In 1853, Drašković was appointed as an imperial and royal advisor.
 Drašković died in Bad Radkersburg on 14 January 1856, while he was travelling to Bad Gleichenberg.
 Since 1893, his remains are buried at the Illyrian Arcade, which is part of Zagreb's Mirogoj Cemetery.